d-zucho/obsidian_the_grind/Intro to Triggers.md

  - type must match MySQL field types
  - Can only declare onve variable at a time
  - Variable declarations must be at bginning of PLSQL block
+* Delimeter required when declaring variables yout

 * Variable with '@' declare "session variables"
+	* New sessions occur on each page load

 ```ad-danger